Elizabeth Siegfried

-Elizabeth Siegfried (born 1955) is a visual art photographer of self-portraiture, photographic narrative and meditative landscapes.
+Elizabeth Siegfried (born 1955) is an American visual art photographer of self-portraiture, photographic narrative and meditative landscapes.
 She has specialized in the technique of platinum printing process.
 Her adaptations in photography include irises and other archival digital techniques.
 She has held photo exhibitions in Canada, United States, Italy, Germany, Japan and Mexico.
 Her photographs rivet attention as they are "involved in intense self-examination -- the images delve deeply into the psyche and life of the artist herself."

 A television programme featured Siegfried's photographs under the title "Behind The Camera" on Bravo! and Discovery HD in 2008.

 Biography

 Elizabeth Siegfried was born in 1955 at Baltimore, Maryland.
 Right from her young age she had a passion for photography.